 In the ARC-Lake processor, a salinity is associated with each lake ID.
 The forward model simulations then use an emissivity appropriate to that salinity obtained by linear interpolation of the emissivity for salinities of 0, 35, 70 PSU.
-It should be noted that this dependence upon salinity is not implemented in ARC-Lake v1.0 products, where a salinity of 35 PSU is used for all lakes.
-Future versions from v1.1 onwards will include salinity dependent emissivities.
+This dependence upon salinity was introduced in ARC-Lake v1.1 data products (v1.0 products used a fixed salinity of 35 PSU for all lakes).